Coco Gauff, 18, reaches US Open quarterfinals for 1st time

 AP Tennis Writer

-NEW YORK (AP) — Coco Gauff reached the U.S. Open quarterfinals for the first time by coming back in each set to beat Zhang Shuai of China 7-5, 7-5 in front of a partisan crowd at Arthur Ashe Stadium on Sunday.
+Gauff, the French Open runner-up in June, came back in each set to beat China’s Zhang 7-5, 7-5 on Sunday to become the youngest American to make it this far at the U.S. Open since Melanie Oudin was 17 in 2009.

+“Here, I can’t hear myself scream.
+Makes me want to do it more.
+I think I’m feeding off the momentum a lot.
+I enjoy it,” said No. 12 seed Gauff, who meets No. 17 Caroline Garcia of France on Tuesday.
+“New York is bringing out a side of me that I haven’t had since I was 15, so it’s nice.”
-The 18-year-old Floridian, the runner-up at the French Open in June, trailed 5-4 in the opening set, then 5-3 in the second, which she was a point from losing.

-But buoyed by spectators who cheered her every point, chanted “Let’s go, Coco!” as the end neared and prompted Zhang to cover her ears with her hands, Gauff improved to 4-0 in Ashe this year.
-She’d never previously won a match at the biggest arena in Grand Slam tennis.
+After trailing 5-4 in the opening set, then 5-3 in the second, which she was a point from losing, Gauff was buoyed by spectators who cheered her every point and chanted “Let’s go, Coco!” as the end neared.
+She improved to 4-0 in Ashe this year after having never previously won a match at the biggest arena in Grand Slam tennis.

-“It feels insane.
-I mean, Ashe Stadium chanting my name?”
-Gauff, yet to drop a set in the tournament, said during her on-court interview.
-“I was trying not to smile on the bench on the changeover.
-I was trying to stay in the moment.”

-Gauff is the youngest American woman into the U.S. Open quarterfinals since Melanie Oudin was 17 in 2009.

-Gauff also was the player from any country in the fourth round of the women’s bracket at Flushing Meadows this year.
-Zhang, at 33, was the oldest.
+“It got so racuous in there that I got a headache.
+I had to take an Advil,” said Gauff’s father, Corey.
+“I kept pinching myself.
+I’m like, ‘My gosh, all of these people here for my daughter.’
+You dream about this, but you never know if you’re going to realize that.
+She was pumping herself up and they responded to her.
+It sent chills up my spine.”

-They both competed mostly from the baseline, trading powerful groundstrokes, especially on the backhand side, which both players favor.
-And the longer the exchanges, the more success Gauff found: She claimed 45 points that lasted five or more strokes, while Zhang won 26 of those.
+Zhang, at 33 the oldest woman to reach the fourth round, and Gauff competed mostly from the baseline, trading powerful groundstrokes, especially on the backhand side, which both players favor.
+The longer the exchanges, the more success Gauff found: She claimed a 45-26 edge in points that lasted five or more strokes.

-Now the 12th-seeded Gauff will move on to face No. 17 Caroline Garcia of France, who is playing as well as anyone at the moment, coming off a hard-court title at Cincinnati right before play began in New York.

-Garcia eliminated No. 29 Alison Riske-Amritraj of the U.S. 6-4, 6-1 to, like, Gauff, earn her debut berth in the U.S. Open quarterfinals.
+Garcia is coming off a hard-court title at Cincinnati and stretched her winning streak to 12 matches by eliminating No. 29 Alison Riske-Amritraj of the U.S. 6-4, 6-1

+“I’m super excited, actually, to play Coco — in U.S., in New York, quarterfinal of a Slam.
+It’s great,” Garcia said.

-Indeed, none of the eight women in action Sunday had ever been past the fourth round at Flushing Meadows before; only two have ever been to the semifinals at any Grand Slam tournament: Gauff and No. 5 Ons Jabeur, once apiece.
+None of the eight women in action Sunday had ever been past the fourth round at Flushing Meadows; only two have reached semifinals at any Grand Slam tournament: Gauff and No. 5 Ons Jabeur.

-Jabeur, who got to the final at Wimbledon in July, was scheduled to meet No. 18 Veronika Kudermetova at night.
+Jabeur, a finalist at Wimbledon in July, was scheduled to meet No. 18 Veronika Kudermetova at night.

 That was to follow the most-anticipated men’s match of Day 7: defending champion and top-seeded Daniil Medvedev vs. Wimbledon runner-up Nick Kyrgios.
 When they met last month on a hard court at Montreal, it was Kyrgios who won.

-The other quarterfinal on the top half of the men’s bracket will be 2022 French Open runner-up Casper Ruud against 2021 Wimbledon runner-up Matteo Berrettini.
+The other quarterfinal on the top half of the men’s bracket is 2022 French Open runner-up Casper Ruud against 2021 Wimbledon runner-up Matteo Berrettini.

 Zhang started getting a bit better of the back-and-forth midway through the second set, and when she hit a backhand winner of her own, she broke to lead 5-3.

-The Grand Slam doubles champoin served to force a third set there, and was a point away from getting there, but Gauff steeled herself and stood her ground.
+Last year’s U.S. Open doubles champion — she and Sam Stosur beat Gauff and Caty McNally in the final — served to force a third set, and was a point away from getting there, but Gauff steeled herself and stood her ground.

 AP Sports Writer Dan Gelston contributed to this report.